Sampling-based vs. Design-based Uncertainty in Regression Analysis: Introduction

-In this article, we provide an alternative framework for the interpretation of uncertainty in regression analysis regardless of whether a fraction of the population or the entire population is included in the sample.
+In the dominant approach to inference in the social sciences uncertainty about population parameters is induced by random sampling from the population.
+Moreover, it is typically assumed that the sample comprises only a small fraction of the population of interest.
+This perspective is a natural and attractive one in many instances.
+For example, if one analyzes individual-level data from the U.S. Current Population Survey, the Panel Study of Income Dynamics, or the one percent public-use sample from the U.S. Census, it is natural to regard the sample as a small random subset of the population of interest.
+In many other settings, however, this sampling perspective is less appropriate.
+For example, \citet{manski2018right} write ``Random sampling assumptions, however, are not natural when considering states or counties as units of observation.''
+In this article, we provide an alternative framework for the interpretation of uncertainty in regression analysis regardless of whether a substantial fraction of the population or even the entire population is included in the sample.
 While our framework accommodates sampling-based uncertainty, it also takes into account design-based uncertainty, which arises when the parameter of interest is defined in terms of the unobserved outcomes that some units would attain under a certain intervention.
-Design-based uncertainty is often explicitly accounted for in the analysis of randomized experiments where it is the basis of randomization inference (\citeauthor{neyman1923}, \citeyear{neyman1923}; \citeauthor{rosenbaum_book}, \citeyear{rosenbaum_book}; \citeauthor{imbens2015causal}, \citeyear{imbens2015causal}), but it is rarely explicitly acknowledged in regression analyses or, more generally, in observational studies (exceptions in special cases include \citeauthor{samii2012equivalencies}, \citeyear{samii2012equivalencies}; \citeauthor{Freedman2008}, \citeyear{Freedman2008} and \citeyear{ freedman2008regression}; \citeauthor{lin}, \citeyear{lin}).
+Design-based uncertainty is often explicitly accounted for in the analysis of randomized experiments where it is the basis of randomization inference (\citeauthor{neyman1923}, \citeyear{neyman1923}; \citeauthor{rosenbaum_book}, \citeyear{rosenbaum_book} ; \citeauthor{imbens2015causal}, \citeyear{imbens2015causal}), but it is rarely explicitly acknowledged in regression analyses or, more generally, in observational studies (exceptions include \citeauthor{samii2012equivalencies}, \citeyear{samii2012equivalencies}; \citeauthor{Freedman2008}, \citeyear{Freedman2008}; \citeauthor{lu2016randomization}, \citeyear{lu2016randomization}; \citeauthor{lin}, \citeyear{lin}).